Environment— Environment —

 Assumptions for scenario analysis

-With each scenario, we identified climate change-related risks and opportunities of the whole VT Holdings Group with a focus on the automobile sales business, which accounts for 80% to 90% of the VT Holdings Group’s overall operating profit.
+With each scenario, we identified climate change-related risks and opportunities of the whole VT Holdings Group with a focus on the automobile sales business, which accounts for 90% of the VT Holdings Group’s overall revenue.
 From the standpoint of “Policies and regulations for a decarbonized society,” “Changes in consumer preferences,” and “Increased severity of extreme weather events,” which are considered to be highly relevant to the business of the VT Holdings Group, risks and opportunities considered especially important were extracted, and we then qualitatively evaluated their financial impact on the target project and studied response measures.

-Less than 2℃ scenario (Transition risk: large / Physical risk: small) Reference: IEA SDS, IEA2DS, RCP2.6
+1.5℃ scenario (Transition risk: large / Physical risk: small) Reference: IEA APS、NZE、IPCC SSP1-1.9、SSP1-2.6

-Transition risks as we move toward a decarbonized society include the introduction of laws and regulations such as carbon taxes and border carbon adjustment measures, which will increase energy costs and in turn affect commodity prices.Customer preferences for products and services will also change, and companies that do not respond properly to climate change will be exposed to risk of damage to their brand image and the loss of customers.
+Transition risks as we move toward a decarbonized society include the introduction of laws and regulations such as carbon taxes and border carbon adjustment measures, which will energy costs and in turn affect commodity prices.
+In particular, the automotive industry is expected to see an accelerating shift in demand to EVs and PHEVs, as well as technological advances, along with stricter ZEV and fuel efficiency regulations.
+These are significant market risks as well as new growth opportunities.
+Customer preferences for products and services will also change, and companies that do not respond properly to climate change will be exposed to risk of damage to their brand image and the loss of customers.
 With regards to physical risks, as various regulations aimed at a decarbonized society progress, rising temperatures will be suppressed, and the frequency of hot summers, heavy rains, typhoons and other adverse events will not increase significantly.
 This will help suppress a major increase in natural disasters and health hazards compared to the present.

-More than 4℃ scenario (Transition risk: small / Physical risk: large) Reference: IEA STEPS, RCP8.5, CPS
+4℃ scenario (Transition risk: small / Physical risk: large) Reference: IPCC SSP5-8.5

-Various efforts toward a decarbonized society such as legal regulations are progressing in developed countries, even though these are not as significant as in the less than 2℃ scenario.
+Various efforts toward a decarbonized society such as legal regulations are progressing in developed countries, even though these are not as significant as in the 1.5℃ scenario.
 Regulations in developing countries are not sufficient to achieve greenhouse gas emissions reduction targets.
 This would result in a rise in temperature of about 4℃, causing natural disasters such as heavy rains and typhoons to occur more widely than at present.
 There is also concern about health hazards caused by infectious diseases and heatstroke.

 -